loopbackio/loopback-next/docs/site/Extending-request-body-parsing.md

   text: {
     limit: '2MB'
   },
+  /**
-  // Validation options for AJV, see https://github.com/epoberezkin/ajv#options
+   * Validation options for AJV, see https://github.com/epoberezkin/ajv#options
-  // This setting is global for all request body parsers.
+   * This setting is global for all request body parsers and it cannot be
+   * overridden inside parser specific properties such as `json` or `text`.
+   */
   validation: {nullable: true},
 }
 ```